• Skip to main content

 More on that below.

-Now, as we mentioned, you will not need to refill more than maybe once or twice for the smoked chicken legs, but other types of meat such as pulled pork or brisket, you DO need to refill the wood chips multiple times every 30-40 minutes as they smolder out.
+As we mentioned, you will not need to refill more than maybe once or twice for the smoked chicken legs.
+For other types of meat such as pulled pork or brisket, you DO need to refill the wood chips multiple times every 30-40 minutes as they smolder out.

 loading wood chips into a masterbuilt electric smoker